Undergraduate research fellowships are available through two programs. Prerequisites and requirements are described below.

 - Students must have completed at least one semester of undergraduate biology.
 Students interested in bioinformatics or computational biology must demonstrate some experience with programming, and the biology requirement may be waived.

 - Graduating undergraduate seniors are not eligible for NSF REU funds.

-- Research fellowships are ten weeks long and include room, board, travel (airfare or mileage), and stipend (about $500/wk).
+- Research fellowships are ten weeks long and include room, board, travel (airfare or mileage), and weekly stipend .

 - The NSF and MDI Biological Laboratory are particularly interested in applicants from non-research-intensive colleges and universities.